Vancouver Estate Planning Lawyers

 - Declare the terms of the will before at least two valid witnesses, who must also sign the will.

 Having your will notarized by a notary public is not strictly necessary, but it could help the probate court assess the validity of your will more easily.
+For added security and assurance, our legal team often recommends this step, ensuring your final wishes are indisputable and your beneficiaries are protected against potential challenges.

 Do I Need a Trust?

 Probate can be a long, expensive process.
 However, property awarded to an individual in a trust is technically owned by the trust, not the decedent's estate.
 As a result, that property doesn't need to play a role in probate.
+Trusts can also provide excellent solutions for specific family situations, such as having minor children or second marriages, by ensuring assets are managed according to established rules and timelines.
+Furthermore, trusts can be modified with life changes, allowing flexibility over time.

 To make a living trust, the settlor (the person with the estate plan) typically puts the terms of the trust in writing.
 While doing so, they must clearly identify the property they wish to hand down through the trust, as well as the recipients of that property.
 The settlor must also appoint a trustee, who will be responsible for handling the trust when they pass away.
 Both the settlor and the trustee must sign the trust.
+This ensures every aspect of your legacy is preserved and managed with the utmost integrity.

 At Pacific Cascade Legal, our Vancouver estate planning attorneys will help you draft a comprehensive estate plan that includes documents such as an advance directive, last will and testament, and trust to ensure your legacy is secure.
+Our aim is to provide clarity and support, empowering you to make informed decisions and creating a path for your family’s future security.

 To schedule a consultation with one of our Vancouver estate planning lawyers and learn more about our services, contact us online or via phone at (360) 506-6332.